Froiden/angular2-select/README.md

 ### processResults

-Callback function to set ngModel array of object.For without ajax request:
+Callback function to set ngModel array of object.
+For single select:

 ```
 processResults : (modelObject : any) => {